rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/classes.rst

     }

-A subclass inherits fields and methods, but not constructors, from the superclass.
+A subclass inherits fields and methods, but not constructors, from its superclass.
 It can add its own fields and methods, and override methods defined by the superclass.
 It is illustrated in the example below:

 .. code-block:: typescript